-In 1983, Felix Hernandez began a two-year project travelling the U.S. collecting hundreds of hours of interviews with R&B artists.
-Some of the interview material was used for a 13-part radio show called Harlem Hit Parade, which was syndicated to 70 NPR stations in the mid-80's.
+In 1983, Felix Hernandez began a two-year project traveling the U.S. collecting hundreds of hours of interviews with R&B artists.
+Some of the interview material was used for a 13-part radio documentary called Harlem Hit Parade, which was syndicated to 70 NPR stations in the mid-80's.

 In 1991, Felix did his first Rhythm Revue Dance Party at Tramps in New York City.
-The party outgrew Tramps and moved to the Roseland Ballroom, where it's been held since 1992.
-Felix's mix of classic soul, disco and funk consistently draws a crowd of 2,500 to 3,500 dancers.
+The party outgrew Tramps and moved to the Roseland Ballroom in 1992, where it was held for over two decades, up to ten times a year.
+Felix's unique mix of classic soul, disco and funk consistently draws a crowd of 2,500 to 3,500 dancers per event.

-Felix has dedicated much of his time to community and fundraising events, most recently a dance to raise funds for Haiti earthquake relief.
+Felix has dedicated much of his time to community and fundraising events, and started a scholarship fund in 2012.

-Felix lives in New York with his wife and children.
+Felix is currently working on a book.
+He lives in New York City with his wife and children.
 He's a graduate of Temple University in Philadelphia.

 His parents met at a dance.